Welcome to today's edition of the Rush 24-7 podcast.

 Delay is just a creep.

-He's in but even with all that attention, a national name recognition survey would indicate that very few Americans know who Delay is, which is why the Democrats stopped their intense attack on him earlier this year on these ethics charges.
+But even with all that attention, a national name recognition survey would indicate that very few Americans know who DeLay is, which is why the Democrats stopped their intense attack on him earlier this year on these ethics charges.

-Then we found out all the other Democrats in the House who had done much the same thing, failed to file reports on time, failed to re five, failed to file reports, period, uh claiming ignorance, oh, I didn't know how to do that.
+Then we found out all the other Democrats in the House who had done much the same thing, failed to file reports on time, failed to file reports, period, claiming ignorance.

 I want to go in and revise my remarks.